 The summary of the benefit-cost analysis is outlined in the table below.
-The results are in constant 2022 dollars discounted at 3.1 percent, as prescribed by the U.S. DOT BCA Guidance documents.
+The results are in constant 2022 dollars discounted at 3.1 percent, as prescribed by the U.S. DOT BCA Guidance documents; the value of CO2 emissions are discounted at a rate of 2.0 percent.
 All benefits and costs are calculated in constant 2022 dollars over an evaluation period extending 20 years after the end of construction.
-The total benefits from the project improvements within the analysis period are calculated to be \$65.7 million in discounted 2022 dollars.
-The total capital costs, including design, engineering, and construction, are calculated to be \$37.2 million in discounted 2022 dollars.
-The difference of the discounted benefits and costs equal a net present value of \$28.5 million in discounted 2022 dollars, resulting in a benefit-cost ratio (BCR) of 1.77.
-The internal rate of return for the project is 8 percent.
+The total benefits from the project improvements within the analysis period are calculated to be \$66.1 million in discounted 2022 dollars.
+The total capital costs, including design, engineering, and construction, are calculated to be \$51.4 million in discounted 2022 dollars.
+The difference of the discounted benefits and costs equal a net present value of \$14.7 million in discounted 2022 dollars, resulting in a benefit-cost ratio (BCR) of 1.29.
+The internal rate of return for the project is 5 percent.